Holocaust Memorial Day funding

 - February 2025: Project evaluations completed and returned

-Organisations interested in apply for a grant from the Newcastle Holocaust Memorial Day Fund are advised to discuss their proposals before making an application.
+Organisations interested in applying for a grant from the Newcastle Holocaust Memorial Day Fund are advised to discuss their proposals before making an application.

 You can do this by emailing Andrew Rothwell, Culture and Tourism Managerat andrew.rothwell@newcastle.gov.uk.